bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 ## Run your process

 You can now easily build, package, deploy and execute this process definition in the Bonita Studio embedded test environment:
+1. Select the process pool, the rectangle shape that includes start events and tasks
 1. Click on the **Run** button ![Run button](images/getting-started-tutorial/draw-bpmn-diagram/run.png) in the toolbar at the top of the Bonita Studio window
 1. On the instantiation form, click on the **Start** button.
 The process instance is started and you are redirected to the Bonita Portal task list
 1. Move your mouse over the _Review and answer claim_ form on the right hand side of the Bonita Portal and click on the **Take** button to "claim" the task